djcard/boxlang-docs/boxlang-language/syntax.md

 ## Syntax Files

 BoxLang can be written in either templates, scripts, or classes.
-You will write one or more instructions in a file (`.bxm,.bxs,.bx`), then run the file through a BoxLang engine or Command Line Interpreter like our REPL.
+You will write one or more instructions in a file (`.bx`, `.bxs`, `.bxm`), then run the file through a BoxLang engine or Command Line Interpreter like our REPL.

 <figure><img src="../.gitbook/assets/image (21).png" alt="" width="375"><figcaption><p>BoxLang File Types</p></figcaption></figure>

-* `bxm` - BoxLang markup file, tag syntax is the default and used for creating rich views and templating
+* `bx` - A BoxLang class
 * `bxs` - BoxLang scripting file, for a-la-carte scripting
-* `bx` - A BoxLang class
+* `bxm` - BoxLang markup file, tag syntax is the default and used for creating rich views and templating

 ## Implicit Behavior